ankur0904/flask-sql/README.md

 1. Clone the repository
 2. Install the necessary packages (mentioned in requirement.txt)
 3. On running it for the first time you might face an error regarding database for that:
-   1.Go to the path, where the app.py file is save 2.Open python terminal.
+4. Go to the path, where the app.py file is save
+5. Open python terminal
-   3.Then execute these three commands consecutively( 1. from app import app,  2. from app import db,  3. db.create_all() )
+6. Then execute these three commands consecutively( 1. from app import app,  2. from app import db,  3. db.create_all() )
-5. Run the application:
+7. Run the application

 ## Usage